J-sephB-lt-n/knowledge-base/obsidian-vault/My personal python AGENTS.md.md

 - All classes and functions should have google-style docstrings.
 - Use assert statements frequently as lightweight validation of the expected state of the system.
 	- Always include a short assert message.
 - Aim for high cohesion within modules and low coupling between them.
+- Unless you are only providing a single argument and it is obvious what that argument is, always use named arguments when calling a function.
 ## Python Error Handling
 - Exceptions are an important signal and should not be thoughtlessly suppressed.
 - Unexpected program behaviour must raise an exception (don't try to catch developer mistakes with error-handling code).